Guide to Calculating Customer Health Scores

 Traditional health scoring systems have generally been seen to be problematic and often leave a CSM or account manager saying ‘so what’ or ‘what now’?
 Some of the problems include:

-• Manual/Labour Intensive: without access to a Customer Success platform that facilitates the real-time integration of data-inputs and calculation of a real-time score, CSMs have been burdened with trying to use Excel or a BI tool to calculate the score and then update the CRM.
+• Without access to a Customer Success platform that facilitates the real-time integration of data-inputs and calculation of a real-time score, CSMs have been burdened with trying to use Excel or a BI tool to calculate the score and then update the CRM.
 This also means the score is…

-• Out of date: It’s probably better to dedicate your energies to acquiring real-time data than building strategy around old data.
+• It’s probably better to dedicate your energies to acquiring real-time data than building strategy around old data.
 You can’t expect new results with old data.

-• Short on detail: Traditional scoring may not give insight into WHY the customer is healthy or not.
+• Traditional scoring may not give insight into WHY the customer is healthy or not.
 This makes the scheduling of mitigating steps difficult.

 • Ultimately traditional health scoring can be an unreliable source of data on which to base any kind of engagement strategy.